SandroGlass/Group-project/README.md

-# Number of nuclear weapons on the rise again
+# Nuclear weapons on the rise again

 Read the article [here.](https://ratnarekham.github.io/Group-project/)